duckmanager/Bathymetric-map-Lake-Caputh/README.md

             Beam_type: Identifier for the measurement beam (VB (Vertical Beam, Beam 1-4)) Longitude and Latitude: UTM32N coordinates (in meters) used to compute the along-track distance.
             Depth (m): Depth in meters
+            optional: interactive_error_points.csv in (output/multibeam/interactive_error) with faulty points (has to contain column "orig_index" with original index of the points)

     output: FILTER_CSV: A CSV file containing the indices and all data as the original csv-file from all selected points
             df_corrected: DataFrame with original data excluding all selected points

+    user variable: manual_override
+                = True -> the manual correction plots will show, no matter if a csv (interactive_error_points.csv in output/multibeam/interactive_error) of faulty points already exists or not
+                = False -> manual correction plots only show if no fulty point list exists yet, otherwise just filters using the csv

     Input Variables & Settings:
             threshold_pixels (default: 10): The selection threshold in pixel units.
 A point is only toggled (selected/deselected) if the click is within this distance from it.